A Deep Journey into Super-resolution: A survey: Experimental Evaluation

 \subsection{Quantitative Measures}

-The algorithms detailed in section~\ref{sec:sisr} are evaluated on the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM)~\cite{Wang2004} measures.
-Table~\ref{table:Results_benchmark} presents the results for 2$\times$, 3$\times$ and 4$\times$ for the super-resolution algorithms.
-Currently, the PSNR and SSIM performance of RCAN~\cite{zhang2018RCAN} is better for 2$\times$ and 3$\times$ and ESRGAN~\cite{wang2018esrgan} for 4$\times$.
+The algorithms detailed in section~\ref{sec:sisr} were evaluated on the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM)~\cite{Wang2004} measures.
+Table~\ref{table:Results_benchmark} presents the results for 2$\times$ and 3$\times$ while Table~\ref{table:Results_benchmark_4x} is for 4$\times$ the super-resolution algorithms.
+Currently, the PSNR and SSIM performance of DRLN~\cite{anwar2019DRLN} is better for 2$\times$ and 3$\times$ and ESRGAN~\cite{wang2018esrgan} for 4$\times$.
 However, it is difficult to declare one algorithm to be a clear winner compared to the rest as there are many factors involved such as network complexity, depth of the network, training data, patch size for training, number of features maps, \etc A fair comparison is only possible by keeping all the parameters consistent.

 In Figure~\ref{fig:CNN_images}, we present the visual comparison between a few of the state-of-the-art algorithms which aim to improve the PSNR of the images.
 Furthermore, Figure~\ref{fig:GAN_images} shows the output of the GAN-based algorithms which are perceptually-driven and aim to enhance the visual quality of the generated outputs.
 As one can notice, outputs in Figure~\ref{fig:GAN_images} are generally more crisp, but the corresponding PSNR values are relatively lower compared to methods that optimize pixel-level loss measures.